upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

 ### 2. Provide a quick overview of actions and connections using a-tags, button tags, and form structure.
 1. **Buttons and Links**
 Tim Berners Lee invented HTML to connect documents.
-Connections are the bones of the internet.
+Connections are the bones of the World Wide Web.
 Users often set screen readers to jump through a list of a-tags on a page.
-Along with the page title, that scan provides a sense of the page's context within the internet.
+Along with the page title, that scan provides a sense of the page's context within the World Wide Web.
 If your most important a-tag is coded as a button, it will be missing from that overview.

    **Use a button tag for an action:** “download,” “sign up,” “log out.”